bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 **Notes:**

-- A focus ring will show when the rating compoentn has focus, regarless of the `no-border` setting for accesibiity reasons.
+- For accesibiity reasons a focus ring will show when the rating component has focus, regarless of the `no-border` setting.

 ### Disabled